RosePY/Challenge/README.md

 **Graph Neural Networks (GNNs)** fundamentally alter this paradigm by performing **collective decision making**.
 Rather than relying solely on the representation (embedding) of an individual node, the classification decision is influenced by the structure of the graph and by aggregated information from neighboring nodes.

-We apply this concept in Cancer biology!
-A cell's environment can give misleading cues — e.g., a malignant cell might “look normal” in isolation, or neighboring immune cells might influence its signaling,the node’s own features (gene expression) might conflict with neighborhood information (similar cells in the microenvironment), mimicking real biological “contradictions.”

 ### 💡 The Core Question